slenora/YamalABM/README.md

 # YamalABM
-All these related to ABM modeling in Yamal Area
+All things related to ABM modeling in Yamal Area